 The National Immunisation Programme for secondary schools includes:

-- From Autumn 2020, all children in school year 7 are offered a nasal spray vaccine to protect them against the flu as part of the NHS childhood vaccination programme.
+- From Autumn 20210, all children in secondary school year 7 to year 11 are offered a nasal spray vaccine to protect them against the flu as part of the NHS childhood vaccination programme.

 - The HPV (Human Papilloma Virus) vaccine for 12-13 year old girls and boys in Year 8.